Farrson/SortingVisualizer/README.md

 # PyQt SortingVisualizer

 A little GUI to visualize sorting algorithms.
 It is basically a remake of a program I wrote when I took a Datastructures and Algorithms class.
-Helped me to unterstand the algorithms better.

-Only supports bubblesort right now, but I will include more soon.
+Back then, it was just a console app so I decided to place the animation in a GUI using the Qt graphsview widget.
 Currently Supports
 * BubbleSort
+* InsertionSort
 * more to come

 # How to Run